mighdoll/thimbleberry/doc/Utilities.md

 The lazy recalculation feature is useful even for methods that don't return a value.
-For example, I typically mark `@reactively` on a `writeUniforms(): void` method that to copies over uniforms data from the CPU to the GPU.
+For example, I typically mark `@reactively` on a `writeUniforms(): void` method that copies over uniforms data from the CPU to the GPU.
-If the source data hasn't changed, [Reactively][] will automatically skip the copy, so a little free optimization.
+If the source data hasn't changed, [Reactively][] will automatically skip the copy.

 #### Reactively tips
-To make dependency tracking work, note that its important to also mark the related properties with `@reactively` so that changes to those properties can be tracked by the reactive system.
+To make dependency tracking work, note that it's important to also mark the related properties with `@reactively` so that changes to those properties can be tracked by the reactive system.
-So if allocation depends on `size`, both the allocator and the `size` property should be marked.
+If allocation depends on `size`, both the allocator and the `size` property should be marked.

 Passing `@reactively` tracked values between classes and modules works fine, but to preserve reactive change tracking,